awsdocs/amazon-s3-developer-guide/doc_source/how-to-page-redirect.md

  You can use the Amazon S3 console to set the website redirect location in the metadata of the object\.
 When you set a page redirect, you can either keep or delete the source object content\.
 For example, suppose that you have a` page1.html` object in your bucket\.
 To redirect any requests for this page to another object, `page2.html`, you can do one of the following:
 +  To keep the content of the `page1.html` object and only redirect page requests, choose the `page1.html` object\.
-![\[Objects tab with page1.html object highlighted\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/sws-website-redirect-metadata-1.png)
+![\[Objects tab with page1.html object highlighted.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/sws-website-redirect-metadata-1.png)

   Choose the **Properties** tab for `page1.html`, and then choose the **Metadata** box\.
 Add `Website Redirect Location` to the metadata, as shown in the following example, and set its value to` /page2.html`\.
 The `/` prefix in the value is required\.
-![\[Metadata box with website redirect location value\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/sws-website-redirect-metadata-2.png)
+![\[Metadata box with website redirect location value.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/sws-website-redirect-metadata-2.png)

   You can also set the value to an external URL, such as `http://www.example.com`\.
 For example, if your root domain is `example.com`, and you want to serve requests for both `http://example.com` and `http://www.example.com`, you can create two buckets named `example.com` and `www.example.com`\.
-Then, maintain the content in one of the buckets \(say `example.com`\), and configure the other bucket to redirect all requests to the `example.com` bucket\.
+Then, maintain the content in one of the buckets \(say, `example.com`\), and configure the other bucket to redirect all requests to the `example.com` bucket\.
 + To delete the content of the `page1.html` object and redirect requests, you can upload a new zero\-byte object with the same key, `page1.html`, to replace the existing object\.
 Then specify `Website Redirect Location` for `page1.html` in the upload process\.
-For information about uploading an object, see [Uploading S3 Objects](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information about uploading an object, see [How Do I Upload Files and Folders to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.

 ## Setting a Page Redirect from the REST API<a name="page-redirect-using-rest-api"></a>